Montessori Education (MEd)

-- the graduate application form
+- The graduate application form.

-- one official transcript sent directly from the college/university to graduate services, of all previous undergraduate and graduate course work
+- One official transcript sent directly from the college/university to graduate services, of all previous undergraduate and graduate course work.

-- official test scores from the Miller Analogies Test (MAT) or the Graduate Record Exam (GRE).
-The MAT is offered here at Xavier.
-For information about registering for the MAT, please call 513-745-3531.
+- Official test scores from the Graduate Record Exam (GRE) are required starting in Summer 2020.
 If you have previously taken the GRE and want to have your scores sent to Xavier, please contact GRE at 1-888-GRE-SCORE.

-- three letters of recommendation
+- Three letters of recommendation.

-- a professional resume
+- A professional resumé.